 However, when there are two authors mentioning a similar point, we open a parenthesis and place the last name of the first author followed by a comma, and then the year of publication.
-Then, we place a semicolon, and mention the last name of the second author, then we place a comma, followed by the year of publication.
-Then, we close the parenthesis, and put a period at the end, as indicated below: Example:
+Then, we place a semicolon, and mention the last name of the second author, then we place a comma, followed by the year of publication; we close the parenthesis, and put a period at the end, as indicated below:

-Cognitive linguistics is a science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, 2000; Al-Rawi, 2005).
+Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, 2000; Al-Rawi, 2005).